 Series · Amazon Bedrock for Production AI · Part 7 of 8 ← Part 6: Security Guardrails and Observability · Cost Optimization · Part 8: Case Study: SRE AI Agent for CloudWatch →

-A team's first Bedrock bill at the end of the first month usually carries one of two flavours of surprise.
-Either it's smaller than expected — the team has not yet scaled the agent to real production volume and the bill reflects pilot traffic.
-Or it's larger than expected — the agent went into production, a small percentage of queries hit the longest context windows, and the bill is dominated by the heavy tail rather than the median query.
+The first Bedrock bill at the end of a team's first month carries one of two flavours of surprise.
+Either it is smaller than expected — the agent has not yet scaled to real production volume, and the line item reflects pilot traffic.
+Or it is larger than expected — the agent went into production, a small percentage of queries hit the longest context windows, and the bill is dominated by the tail rather than the median.

-Either way, the team doesn't know which features, which agents, which prompts, or which workflows are driving the spend.
+Either way, nobody on the team can tell you which feature, which agent, which prompt, which workflow is driving the spend.
 The cost surface is opaque by default.
-Making it transparent is the first move in cost discipline; the optimisations that follow only matter if the team can attribute spend.
+It is like opening an electricity bill and seeing one number for the whole house — no breakdown for the kettle, no breakdown for the boiler.
+Making it transparent is the first move in cost discipline; every optimisation that follows only matters if the team can attribute the spend.

-This piece is the deepest treatment of the Claude-first / multi-model routing thread that runs through Parts 1–6.
-The patterns: tag-driven attribution, the cascade routing pattern in operational depth, prompt and response caching, batch inference for non-real-time workloads, and the provisioned-throughput-vs-on-demand decision tree.
+This piece is the deepest treatment of the Claude-first multi-model routing thread that runs through Parts 1-6.
+Tag-driven attribution.
+Cascade routing in operational depth.
+Prompt and response caching.
+Batch inference for non-real-time work.
+The provisioned-throughput versus on-demand decision tree.

 | Model | Relative input cost | Relative output cost | When it's the right tier |